 This is the movie that made famous the found footage technique, and is well-known for the erratic camera movement making people sick.
 Viewers were also angry with its subtlety, which is best captured in an episode of Family Guy when Brian relates what’s happening to a blind viewer: “Okay, they’re, they’re in the woods.
 The camera keeps on moving.
 Uh, I think they’re looking for a witch or something.
 I don’t know, I wasn’t listening.
 Nothing’s happening… Nothing’s happening…Something about a map…Nothing’s happening…It’s over.
 A lot of people in the audience look pissed.”

-Aside from all that, worth noting is all the eerie stuff you do see, like a bundle of Josh’s hair and teeth, and the house with dozens of child-size hand-prints on the wall.
-I can appreciate that it’s a study of people going crazy rather than a monster movie.
-The performances are amazing.
-I also enjoy the lack of romantic subplot—if Stephen King had written this, Heather and Mike would have hooked up just to relieve the tension.
-The film manages to be scary without gore or a CGI monster (without the profuse swearing, the film would likely be PG-13), which is worthy of respect in my book.
+Aside from all that, worth noting is all the eerie stuff you do see, like a bundle of Josh’s hair and teeth, and the house with dozens of child-size handprints on the wall.
+I can appreciate that it’s a study of people going crazy rather than a monster movie; the performances are amazing.
+I also enjoy the lack of romantic subplot—if Stephen King had written this, Heather and one of the guys would have hooked up just to relieve the tension.
+The film manages to be scary without gore or a CGI monster (if not for the profuse swearing, the film would likely be PG-13), which is worthy of respect in my book.
 And others agree: it made #30 on Bravo’s 100 Scariest Movie Moments.

 I myself had no problem with the camera work, but I had a hard time following the dialogue, with the characters regularly incoherent with panic and shouting over each other—thankfully it’s close-captioned.
 (I love also how the captions try to convey the odd happenings: “distant whispering voices,” “eerie hooting,” and “agonized shouts.”)
 I don’t see why Heather’s apology scene is mocked so; it’s convincing and creepy—though I could definitely do without seeing up her nose.